gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 ![image](s3-19.jpg)

 ### Permanently delete a deleted folder
+*This feature requires S3 Browser Pro configured with admin credentials.*

 Permanently deleting a folder in the S3 console can be a tedious process, especially when it contains subfolders.